Data Feeds

 Solution

-I restructured feed detail pages to surface the most critical information first, including aggregated price, supported networks, risk parameters, and last update time.
-The layout was designed to scale across thousands of feeds spanning crypto, equities, commodities, fiat currencies, and stablecoins, while remaining readable across devices.
+I restructured feed detail pages to surface the most critical information first: aggregated price, supported networks, risk parameters, and last update time.
+The layout had to scale across thousands of feeds spanning crypto, equities, commodities, fiat currencies, and stablecoins while staying readable across devices.

-Because these feeds power exchanges and DeFi protocols, clarity and transparency were essential.
-I expanded detail pages to include structured data tables, historical charts, clearly labeled contract addresses, and explicit status indicators for node health and response freshness.
-This reinforced reliability and supported technical validation workflows.
+Because these feeds powered exchanges and DeFi protocols, developers needed to validate them quickly and confidently.
+I expanded detail pages with structured data tables, historical charts, clearly labeled contract addresses, and explicit status indicators for node health and response freshness.
+These were the kind of details that let a developer assess whether a feed was safe to depend on.

 Early grid-based detail view explorations